 Even newer are saliva tests, which are easier on you if you get queasy over a finger prick or are afraid of needles.
 Like blood tests, saliva tests can also assess whether you are likely to develop severe gum disease in the future.

 This means that you and your dentist may be able to get a jump on disease development through better oral hygiene, more frequent visits and, perhaps, antimicrobial rinses when the time is right.

-Saliva tests will also likely influence the way you are treated so the symptoms of the disease can be suppressed.
-Many dentists are now advising patients to have these commercially available tests done if there is a family history of gum disease.
+Saliva tests will also likely influence the way you are treated to suppress the symptoms of the disease.
+Many dentists now advise patients to have these commercially available tests if there is a family history of gum disease.

 Meanwhile, it would be prudent to learn all you can about the history of gum disease in your family and whether there has been a generational pattern.
 You may need a periodontal evaluation based on the judgment of your dentist.